AndreasChristensen89/salary_struggle/README.md

 * Migrate changes to new database: python3 manage.py migrate

 ## AWS
 AWS is used for this project.
 An S3 bucket is created for this application, and content is automatically synchronised when deploying to Heroku.
+Variables are set up in Heroku.

 ## Last settings
 * In Gitpod under settings.py: